Semicolonstartingtexts/conversationhubstandards/standards.md

 Unstack… and leave… if starting a system command, unstacks the described system speech from the user mentioned or described, or if none are, the user’s self and the leaves system speech described as a representation of the intention described stacked as an intention on the user’s self and comments on relevant users

 Untrack… and leave… if starting a system command, untracks the described system speech tracking for the user and the leaves system speech described as a representation of the intention described stacked as an intention on the user’s self and comments on relevant users

+Untrack and unstack… and leave… if starting a system command, untracks what’s tracking and stacked for the user relevant then unstacks the described system speech tracking for the user and the leaves system speech described as a representation of the intention described stacked as an intention on the user’s self and comments on relevant users

 Clear the representation of/lose the system speech… clears the representation of the described system speech in the phrase from users which the user is authorized to and the library shelves, if starting a system command